 Adam says there’ll be more on this at Velocity, they’re planning an unconference the day after on this topic.

-The third session was kinda cool.
-I forget what it was supposed to be about, but what it turned into was a Mafia-style sitdown between all the major players that came including Luke, Adam, and Damon to talk about how to work together, in that a comprehensive model for automated infrastructure would be of joint value to everyone.
-Big thoughts:
+The third session I attended was kinda cool.
+I forget what it was supposed to be about, but what it turned into was a back room Mafia-style sit-down between all the major players that came to the event, including Luke, Adam, and Damon, to talk about how to work together, in that a comprehensive model for automated infrastructure would be of joint value to everyone.

 Controltier did a previous diagram and white paper showing how some of the tools fit together – it is well regarded and it helped me personally when I first started trying to figure out the CM landscape.